MissouriMRDT/Deprecated_Systems/Retrieval Arm/README.md

 # MST-MRDT Repo for The UAV team.

-We have 3 main folders: Flight control, Retrieval Arm, and Dashboard.
-Each contains what the name of the folder is.
+This folder constains the software and hardware schematics for the arm that picks up the UAV